NAKAMICHI CM300

 ABOVE: Notice the small ground tab behind the mini-transformer.
 This grounds to the inside of the mic body, so I used contact enhancer on the tab as well as on the inside of the mic body.
 I also sprayed out the power switch with contact cleaner and reflowed the solder on the XLR connections.

-Shown above is the schematic from the CM-300 manual that shipped with my mic (the FET resistor question mark was added by me)
+Shown above is the schematic from the CM-300 manual that shipped with my mic.
+The red resistor question mark for the FET was added by me.
+Why Nak printed incorrect parts values in their manual is a mystery.

 Hard to see but Nak connected the 100M resistor to one leg of the FET using a shared solder joint in the center of the board.
-I disagree with this as critical parts touching the board can introduce noise into the circuit.
+This is a bad practice as critical parts touching the board can introduce noise into the circuit.
 Air is the perfect dielectric.
 So when I replaced the 100M ohm resistor with a 1% MOX200F100 resistor (not shown) I bent up the FET lead in mid air and soldered the new resistor to it.

 I never expected such a difference from 3 Dale resistors and a Silmic.
 I can only conclude that the original tantalum was pretty horrific and that the original carbon film resistors were poor sonic choices.
 Isolating the FET from the circuit board may also have lowered the overall noise levels.
 Take note.